jmplaza75/MicroMaster-UBCx-Software-Development-Foundation/How-to-code-simple-data/README.md

 It is a very interesting course where you will program in Racket.
 As Wikipedia indicates, Racket is a general-purpose, multi-paradigm programming language.
 The Racket language is a modern dialect of Lisp and a descendant of Scheme.
 To program, you will use DrRacket, which is a graphical environment for developing programs using the Racket programming languages.

 I have done this course as part Computer Science - Core Programming from OSSU (Open Source Society University).
 Don't hesitate to take the course on the edX platform.
-Optionally, you mya obtain the corresponding certificate if you're interested in this type of certification.
+Optionally, you may obtain the corresponding certificate if you're interested in this type of certification.